Rasic2/gvasp/docs/source/functions/plot/pes.rst

 And we close the `text` by add :code:`text_flag = false`.

-Here, you may known how to plot the PES with :program:`QVasp`, of course, it can do better in the future.
+Here, you may known how to plot the PES with :program:`GVasp`, of course, it can do better in the future.